nrfv/nrfv/README.md

 Hello!

-- My name is Laxos!
+- My name is Tsuki!
 - I'm an 18-year-old Developer that makes shit in JS n Python
 - I also enjoy video games and [making content](https://twitch.tv/marscres)!